These days, many people turn to high-protein, low-carbohydrate diets to shed unwanted pounds.

 You can always use fruit as the carbohydrate on your plate.
 Just make sure you pay attention to the portion size.
 If you're using a bigger plate, that quarter plate could end up being too large.
 I always say you should have about a fistful of carbs and a palm-sized portion of protein at each meal.
 Budget with your fist for all carbs — including fruit.

-Ventrelle: I would say avoid extremes.
 Make sure you're getting enough protein to ensure good health, but don't make it the centerpiece of your diet.
-Don't load up on the carbs, but don't eliminate them, either.
+Don't gorge on carbs, but don't eliminate them, either.
 And lastly, load up on the veggies!

 It's become such a cliché — moderation and finding a balance.
 But when you look at all the components of both weight loss and weight maintenance, that's really what it's about: finding behaviors that you can stick with and that don't feel like deprivation.